VikingDadMedic/assistantshub.ai/README.md

 - **Document Management**: Organize and manage your assistant's documents for quick reference and retrieval.
 - **Function Integration**: Extend your assistant's capabilities by integrating custom functions and services.

-Explore our [Guides](https://docs.assistantshub.ai/docs/category/guides) to get started with Assistants Hub or check out our [Demos](https://docs.assistantshub.ai/docs/category/demos) to see our AI assistants in action.
+Explore our [Guides](https://docs.roxie.ai/docs/category/guides) to get started with Roxie Hub or check out our [Demos](https://docs.roxie.ai/docs/category/demos) to see our AI assistants in action.

-Below is an AI assistant demo generated with Assistants Hub available at [Math Whiz Kid](https://docs.assistantshub.ai/docs/demos/math-tutor)
+Below is an AI assistant demo generated with Roxie Hub available at [Math Whiz Kid](https://docs.roxie.ai/docs/demos/math-tutor)

 <div style="text-align: center;">
   <img src="./docs/math-whiz-kid.gif" alt="Math Whiz Kid" width="380px"/>